DFRobot/DFRobot_OSD/README.md

  */
 void AT7456EString(unsigned char row, unsigned char col, unsigned char *s);

-//dt[] is an array generated through the tool
 /*
  * @brief Write the custom character to the OSD, replacing the original character *